leejoonli/code-every-day/log.md

 ## Thoughts

 Did a for loop to iterate over the sting and then a conditional to check what case the letter is and then swap change it and add it to an empty string.
 Then return the new string.
 Did not know there was a swapcase() in Python.
 Seems very convenient.

+# Day 61 (4/3/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to round a number to the nearest 10th.

+## Thoughts

+Created a temp variable to divide the input integer by 10.
+Then returned round(temp) * 10.
+Saw another solution with round() and you can write it like round(i, -1) and it'll round to the nearest tenth.
+Need to remember you can use negative numbers in these kinds of functions.